-- Compare temporary car insurance for non-UK residents
+Temporary car insurance for non-UK residents

-- Why would you need temporary car insurance as a non-UK resident?
+Do I need temporary car insurance as a non-UK resident?

 Can visitors to the UK get temporary car insurance?

 Not all companies offer short-term car insurance for non-UK residents: some will only accept people who have lived in the UK for at least 3 years.
 Nevertheless, it is absolutely possible to find companies that offer temporary cover to UK expats and foreign visitors looking to drive in the UK for a short time, including some specialist insurers that have dedicated options for these kinds of circumstances.

 However, just because an insurance policy is marketed as “expatriate insurance”, that doesn’t necessarily mean it’s the right policy for you: other providers may be able to provide you with the same cover for a cheaper price.